 Upon discovering a passion for musical theatre she has performed in high school musicals, in the ensemble in Lion King Jr and as Nibs in Peter Pan Jr. While she hopes to study cuisine, Kat aspires to continue musical theatre performance and take any opportunity she can.

 Kurt debuted in the Adelaide musical theatre scene in 2017, where he played in the ensemble and Cesar Rodriguez in Saturday Night Fever with MBM, Hugo Peabody in Bye Bye Birdie with the Met, as well as ensemble and the Pied Piper in Shrek the Musical with AYT in January of 2018.
-Taking a small hiatus after Shrek to work on his newly developing singing and acting skills, as well as continuing work on his dance training of many years, Kurt has made a return to the theatre scene – being cast in MBM's Strictly Ballroom in 2019.
+Taking a small hiatus after Shrek to work on his newly developing singing and acting skills, as well as continuing work on his dance training of many years, Kurt has made a return to the theatre scene – playing the role of Scott Hastings in MBM's Strictly Ballroom in 2019.